The Real Housewives of New Jersey: Spin-offs

 The series' success has resulted in a development of spin-off series.
-Caroline Manzo's children Albie and Chris had a web series spin-off alongside their roommate and friend Greg Bennett, Boys to Manzo which premiered on May 30, 2011.
-Caroline Manzo, who was part of the original cast of the show, quit the series due to involvement in the production of a new show, Manzo'd with Children.
-The show premiered on October 5, 2014 on Bravo.
-The reality series follows the daily life of Manzo and her family, and lasted for three seasons.
+Caroline Manzo's sons, Albie and Chris, had a web series spin-off alongside their roommate and friend Greg Bennett, Boys to Manzo, which premiered on May 30, 2011.
+Caroline Manzo moved on from the original show to her own spin-off, Manzo'd with Children, which premiered on October 5, 2014, on Bravo.
+It featured her daily life with her husband, sons and daughter and lasted for three seasons.

-In October 2015, a three episode spin-off, entitled Teresa Checks In premiered.
-It featured the life of the Giudice family during the aftermath of Teresa Giudice's being sentenced to prison.
-The series featured cast members of The Real Housewives of New Jersey, Melissa Gorga and Rosie Pierri.
+In October 2015, a three episode spin-off, Teresa Checks In, premiered.
+It followed the life of the Giudice family during Teresa's incarceration, including her nearly daily phone calls from prison, and featured Melissa Gorga and her husband, Joe, and Rosie Pierri.

-In December 2018, an after show featuring season 9's cast was released online through Bravo.com and YouTube.
+In December 2018, an after-show featuring season 9's cast was released online through Bravo.com and YouTube.
 It featured their reactions to the most recent episode and thoughts on the season.
-An after show for the tenth season started streaming online on December 11, 2019.
+An after-show for the tenth season started streaming online on December 11, 2019.

-Giudice and Melissa Gorga starred in the first season of the spin-off The Real Housewives Ultimate Girls Trip on Peacock, traveling to Turks and Caicos alongside several other Housewives cast members from other cities’ franchises.
+Giudice and Melissa Gorga starred in the first season of the Peacock spin-off, The Real Housewives Ultimate Girls Trip.
+They traveled to Turks and Caicos alongside several other Housewives cast members from other cities.

+Teresa Gets Married, featuring the August 2022 nuptials of Giudice and Luis "Louie" Ruelas, aired on Bravo on May 23, 2023.